What Do The 10 Medigap Policies A, B, C, D, F, G, K, L, M and N Cover?

 In order to be eligible for a Medigap plan, you must have Medicare Part A and B. You may first apply during the so called ‘initial enrollment’ which is typically within 6 month of your initial enrollment.
 Insurance companies must accept you during this time, even when you have a pre-existing medical condition.
 If you want to enroll at a later time, an insurer does not have to accept your application unless you meet their ‘underwriting’ requirements, which means you may have to undergo health screening.
 There are, however, exceptional situations that grant you a ‘guaranteed issue right‘.

-Below is the Medigap plan benefits chart for 2014 (Source: Medicare.gov).
+Below is the Medigap plan benefits chart for 2015 (Source: Medicare.gov).
 It gives you basic information about the benefits, deductibles and copayments of each plan.
 A checkmark indicates 100% coverage, while a number indicates to which percentage the specific item is covered.
-The 2015 plan benefits will be released in October 2014.

 More about Medigap (Supplement Plans):